Cockroach Life Cycle Stages (Egg → Nymph → Adult)

 Environmental Factors Affecting Life Cycle Duration

 Several environmental factors greatly shape the duration of a cockroach’s life cycle, with temperature playing a primary role.
+This information is highly useful for professionals designing targeted treatments, as well as for homeowners looking to make their homes less hospitable to these pests.

 Species-Specific Development Timelines

 - Brown-banded cockroaches need roughly 4 months to complete development, with each ootheca containing about 18 eggs.
+Unlike other species, they glue their oothecae to furniture, walls, and ceilings — making inspection more challenging.

 Conclusion